While I was making this Israeli couscous salad, I couldn’t help singing “My Favorite Things” from Sound of Music.

 Since it keeps well in the refrigerator, it’s a really convenient salad to have on hand when you want something fast & fresh right now (which is why I also had it for breakfast one day).

-One thing to know, though – the oil and seasonings kind of soak into the Israeli couscous salad.
-So I recommend refreshing the salad with a splash more of oil, balsamic vinegar, and salt before serving if you’re having it as leftovers.
+One thing to know, though – the oil and seasonings kind of soak into the salad.
+So I recommend refreshing it with a splash more of oil, balsamic vinegar, and salt before serving if you’re having it as leftovers.

 Israeli couscous salad with artichokes & olives